hstarmans/freecad_hexastorm/README.md

 Hereafter, it constructs an analogous model in Pyoptools.
 The following commands are supported.

-### Five rays
+### Key rays

 Plots the following five rays for the optical system.
-- the two most extreme rays which hit the optical mirror
+- rays which hit edges optical mirror
-- the two rays which form the edges of a laser scanline
+- rays which form the edges of a laser scanline
-- the central ray through the optical system
+- central ray through the optical system
+- ray which hit edges photodiode

 ### Remove rays

 This removes all rays.

+## TODO

+- add check of correct laser height and front mirror
+- remove reflection photodiode
+- scanline seems to long
+- add focal point and visualize

 ## Related work
 This is based upon